alexanderklaye/projects/README.md

 # projects

-A random assortment of projects I've worked on
+A random assortment of projects I've worked on in:

+Android Development (Java)
+C++
+Java
+JavaScript